-C. Comparison of the generalized Nash Bargaining Solution and Equal Rate Allocation Scenario
+C. Comparison of the Generalized NBS and Equal Rate Allocation Scenario (ERAS)

 Based on (18), the generalized NBS allocates resources according to the video characteristics and bargaining powers.
-We compare this solution with the same bargaining powers to Equal Resource Allocation Scenario (ERAS) [35] that allocates the same amount of resource to each user without considering the video characteristics or their importance.
-Assume that there are three users and set the same bargaining powers, i.e., $\alpha_1 = \alpha_2 = \alpha_3 = \frac{1}{3}$ for the generalized NBS and compare the system performance with ERAS.
-For this, we determined the average PSNR for the generalized NBS and ERAS solutions as where x_1^ , x_2^ , and x_3^ are determined by the generalized NBS.
-Recall that the generalized NBS is the maximizer of the $\sum{i=1}^{n} \alpha_i PSNR_i$.
-Thus, (38) leads to the maximum value at the generalized NBS for the same bargaining powers.
-Note that the average PSNR for the generalized NBS is always higher than that of ERAS since the generalized NBS always achieves the maximum value of $\frac{1}{n} \sum{i=1}^{n} PSNR_i$.
+We compare this solution with the same bargaining powers to ERAS [34] that allocates the same amount of resource to each user without considering the video characteristics or their importance.
+Assume that there are three users and set the same bargaining powers, i.e., $\alpha_1 = \alpha_2 = \alpha_3 = 1/3$ for the generalized